ALIA believes that:

 library and information studies research is enhanced through participation in partnership arrangements amongst practitioners, academics and wider communities and these should be encouraged.

-The ALIA Board of Directors has established the ALIA Research Committee to promote the value of research, to provide advice on the development of REAP and ALIA's role in research in general, to have oversight of the research fund and to recommend recipients of research awards and research activities to be supported by the research fund.
-It works closely with the ALIA Research and Publishing Standing Committee.
-This committee is responsible for advising the ALIA Board of Directors on the key priority areas of Research and Publishing.
+The ALIA Board of Directors has established the ALIA Research Advisory Committee to promote the value of research, to provide advice on ALIA's role in research in general, to have oversight of the research fund and to recommend recipients of research awards and research activities to be supported by the research fund.

 ALIA Research Fund